-Approximately 380 tons of Nb3Sn superconducting strand, or "wire," is required for ITER's toroidal field magnets.
+Approximately 380 tonnes of Nb3Sn superconducting strand, or "wire," is required for ITER's toroidal field magnets.
 The wire is the key component that will allow the toroidal field magnets to reach 12 T and contribute to the confinement of the plasma.
 Each strand is less than 1 mm in diameter, and yet can sustain very high current when cooled down to "superconducting" temperatures (-269 degrees Celsius).

-The European share of toroidal field strand procurement amounts to 97 tons (20.2 percent of toroidal field strands).
+The European share of toroidal field strand procurement amounts to 97 tonnes (20.2 percent of toroidal field strands).
 Two suppliers—Bruker European Advanced Superconductors and Oxford Superconducting Technology—carried out the fabrication.
 The superconducting wire was produced, tested, approved by the European Domestic Agency, Fusion for Energy, and finally cleared by the ITER Organization.

 Europe is the third ITER Domestic Agency, after Korea